Today I have an excellent exercise for the elderly.

 After the stretching program, there were no significant changes in peak hip extension or anterior pelvic tilt during comfortable and fast-paced walking.

 Last Word from Rick Kaselj <== THE PART TO READ

-This is important information if you work with an order adult and you need to improve gait function (walking).
+This is essential information if you work with an older adult and need to improve gait function (walking).

 This research shows that a kneeling hip flexor stretch can help do that.